The Order-to-Cash Cycle

 The Order-to-Cash cycle: step by step

-The first step of the order-to-cash (O2C) cycle is credit approval.
+Credit approval is the first step in the order-to-cash (O2C) cycle.
 In B2B transactions, companies purchase goods and services on credit.
 Credit approval involves the supplier approving credit requests and credit limits for their customer.

 To determine how much credit to grant a customer, a credit management professional will pull credit reports on the customer from the credit bureaus, consult the customer’s bank and ask other businesses about their experiences with the customer (these are referred to as trade reports).